Every worker has the right to come home safe and well. Unfortunately, for many workers across Australia, this isn’t the case.

 You must notify your employer in writing of any work-related injury or illness within 30 days of the incident or your diagnosis.

 Separately, you should create a record of it.
 If your company doesn’t have an official register or incident report for accidents, you should take time to detail what happened, where, how and any witnesses that were present.
 The record should be in your own words – don’t let anyone tell you what to write.

 You should also include details of any previous occasions when you have raised the safety issue to your supervisor or manager.
 We’ve previously discussed why it’s so important for workers to report it, record it, repeat it.

-If your employer pressures you to sign paperwork that you’re not comfortable with, you can and should refuse.
+You can, and should, refuse to sign any incident form or completed WorkSafe claim form you haven’t written yourself.
 Talk to your union rep if you need advice on dealing with a difficult or pushy supervisor.

 Take your own time